rubend056/robot/README.md

 ## IEEE Robot Computer Vision

 This is the code for a robot IEEE is doing in FIU for the SouthwestCon19 competition.
-This code will run on the Odroid board The official code is hosted [here] (https://github.com/ieeefiu/robot2019)
+This code will run on the Odroid board The official code is hosted [Here](https://github.com/ieeefiu/robot2019)

 ### Required libraries: